Supervised learning for robust quantum control in composite-pulse systems: Conclusion

-The current supervised learning model exhibits a powerful robustness to errors, and thus has a wide range of applications, e.g., the robust realization of arbitrary superposition states as well as universal quantum gates.
-Specifically, the learned phase parameters in this model perform very well in robustness against various systematic errors, such as single error, multiple errors, and time-varying errors.
-It is particularly important that all kinds of situations (including single, multiple, and time-varying errors) can be well tackled by training the same model, and the only difference lies in the dimension of the samples.
-To implement universal quantum gates in a robust manner, we proposed two different methods, the state-based and evolution operator-based methods, to train the phase parameters and its robust property depends on the sampling range.
-We finally demonstrate that this model can be applied in higher-dimensional Hilbert spaces, and suitable for training any physical parameters to attain robust quantum control.
+Finally, we demonstrated a wide range of applications for the current model, e.g., robust realization of arbitrary superposition states as well as general single-qubit gates.
+Specifically, the phase parameters learned from this model perform very well in robustness with respect to various systematic errors, such as single error, multiple errors, and time-varying errors.
+It is particularly important that all kinds of situations (including single, multiple, and time-varying errors) can be well tackled in the same model, and the only difference lies in the dimension of the samples.
+To implement general single-qubit gates in a robust manner, we proposed two different methods, the state-based and evolution operator-based methods, to train the phase parameters and its robust property relies on the sampling distribution.
+Moreover, this model can be applied in higher-dimensional Hilbert spaces, and is suitable for training any physical parameters to attain robust quantum control.
 It is believed that this supervised learning model provides a universal and high-efficiency plateau for realizing reliable quantum information processing in different quantum systems.